IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 {:tip: .tip}

-# Archiving objects
+# Archive data

-Cloud Object Storage Archive is our [lowest cost option]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) for data that is rarely accessed.
-Archive works with our existing storage class tiers, enabling you to reduce storage costs even further by storing data offline with our lowest priced storage.
-You can leverage our on-line cold vault option or transition data from any of storage tiers to long term offline archive.
+{{site.data.keyword.cos_full}} Archive is our [lowest cost]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) option for data that is rarely accessed.
+You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term, offline archive or use the online cold vault option.

-To access the archive storage tier, we provide a web user interface, REST API, AWS S3 API, IBM object storage SDK, and a number of other tools to  integrate with IBM object storage.
-With the help of these interfaces you can create a bucket, define an Archive policy for the bucket, upload new objects, restore, delete and overwrite any object in any bucket.
+You can archive objects using the web console, REST API, and 3rd party tools that are integrated with IBM Cloud Object Storage.

-## Store an object with an archive policy
+## Add or manage an archive policy for a bucket

-Objects are stored in buckets and each bucket is a container for a collection of objects.
-You organize stored objects in a storage tier class.
-You can create a unique Archive policy (associated with each bucket) for transition of stored objects from the current storage tier to archive, based on the age of the object.
-An Archive policy for the bucket can be applied with any Cloud Object Storage tier class (Standard, Vault, Cold Vault,and Flex).
-You can use the same operations across all the storage tiers and utilize archive policies against their objects.
-There is no limit to how many objects you can store in each bucket.

-A new Archive policy can be created for an existing or a new bucket at any time in any storage tier class.
-Similarly, an existing Archive policy associated with a bucket can be modified/disabled at any time.
-For any Archive policy changes on a bucket, only new objects uploaded to the bucket are affected by the change in policy (with no impact to the existing objects in the bucket).
+When creating or modifying an archive policy for a bucket, consider the following:

+* An archive policy can be added to a new or existing bucket at any time.
+* An existing archive policy can be modified or disabled.
+* A newly added or modified archive policy applies to new objects uploaded and does not affect existing objects.

+To immediately archive new objects uploaded to a bucket, enter 0 days on the archive policy.
+{:tip}

-## Restoring an object
+## Restore an archived object

-In order to read objects stored in the Archive tier, the objects must first be restored to the original storage tier from where the object was archived.
-This object restoration process can take up to 15 hours.
-An archived object has the following sub-states:
+In order to access an archived object, you must restore it to the original storage tier.
+When restoring an object, you can specify the number of days you want the object to be available.
+At the end of the specified period, the restored copy is deleted.
+The restoration process can take up to 15 hours.

+The archived object sub-states are:

-* Archived: The object is moved from its originating online storage tier (Standard, Vault, Cold Vault, Flex) to offline Archive tier based on the effective Archive policy of the bucket.
+* Archived: An object in the archived state has been moved from its online storage tier (Standard, Vault, Cold Vault and Flex) to offline archive tier based on the archive policy on the bucket.

-* Restoring: A restoring object is in the process of generating a copy from the archived state to the original storage tier where it was last created.
+* Restoring: An object in restoring state is in the process of generating a copy from the archived state to its original online storage tier.

-* Restored: A copy of the archived object is restored in the originating storage tier for a specified amount of time.
-At the end of this specified period, the copy of the object is deleted from the storage tier it was restored to, while maintaining the archived copy in the archive tier.
+* Restored: An object in the restored state is a copy of the archived object that has been restored to its original online storage tier for a specified amount of time.
+At the end of the period, the copy of the object will be deleted, while maintaining the archived object.